ErikFontanel/portfolio/src/about/index.md

   - page
 ---

-For the past 15+ years, I’ve worked as a Digital Product Designer and Front-End Developer, helping clients bring ideas to life through a mix of design, development, and strategy.
+For the past 15+ years, I’ve worked as a Digital Product Designer and Design Engineer, helping clients bring ideas to life through a mix of design, development, and strategy.
 I’ve worked on everything from mobile apps and digital products for startups and corporates to e-commerce platforms and digital experiences.
 Today, I work freelance with a range of companies and agencies.

 I specialise in digital product design, translating vision, technical constraints, business goals, and user needs into clear, functional solutions.
 I lead design teams, develop design systems, shape user flows, run design sprints, and mentor younger designers.
 I’m involved from first concept through final delivery.